rmiesen/ChefConf-2018/Day2/01-keynote.md

 ### Habitat
  * On-premises depot
+   + Note taker's opinion:
-   + Could be _very useful_for replacing legacy build systems.
+     - Could be _very useful_for replacing legacy build systems.
-   + Could even supercede and replace systems like Jenkins for CI/CD...without the baggage and grief that comes with it!
+     - Could even potentially supercede and replace systems like Jenkins for CI/CD...without the baggage and grief that comes with it!
+     - However, a POC needs to be done first.
  * Kubernetes operator.
  * Export to Azure and Helm
  * Open service broker.